benjGam/Response-Normalizer/docs/gestion-rules.md

 ## Package

-- The package SHOULD provide a way to normalize responses of Nest APIs calls.
+- SHOULD provide a way to normalize responses of Nest APIs calls.
-- The package MUST provide a way to personalize basic normalization rules on bootstraping.
+- MUST provide a way to personalize basic normalization rules on bootstraping.
-- The package MUST provide a basic format for normalized APIs calls responses :
+- MUST provide a basic format for normalized APIs calls responses :
   - ```json
     "message":"",
     "data": {},